 Since becoming a parent, the boundaries of my studio practice and life have become evermore fluid.
 To continue making work, I have to be flexible.
 I have to practice dropping one thing in order to quickly transition to something utterly different, and most of all I must surrender to circumstance.

-Work from this series has been exhibited at L’Oeil de Poisson in Québec, Mill Arts Project, Attleboro Arts Museum, IMAGO Foundation for the Arts, the Sanford Gallery at Zea Mays Printmaking, and the Arsenal Arts Center.
+Work from this series has been exhibited at L’Oeil de Poisson in Québec, Mill Arts Project, Attleboro Arts Museum, IMAGO Foundation for the Arts, Loo East at Zea Mays Printmaking, and the Arsenal Arts Center.